 - 15 Reasons you should visit Portugal’s River of Gold

 Did we convince you to travel to Salamanca?

 Have you visited Salamanca?
-Share your tips and recommendations in the comments section.
+Share your tips in the comments section.